 Functions such as human resources, labor relations, and facilities fall within one of these groups.
 Public Affairs is overseen directly by the

 Originally the home of the Harrisburg Academy and then the University Center at Harrisburg, the site and its five historic buildings was purchased by the State System in 1991.
-It provides a hub for State System operations and for universities to remotely serve the Harrisburg community, which has no public university of its own.
+It provides a hub for State System operations and for universities to serve the Harrisburg community through a variety of programs.

 In 1993, the location was renamed the Dixon University Center in honor of the Board of Governors’ founding chairman, F. Eugene Dixon Jr., who served in the role for 17 years.
 Today, it provides free, flexible space for academic programs offered by State System universities.
 Additionally, private institutions, non-profit organizations, and businesses rent space at the center for academic programs, meetings, and functions.